TianxiWan/Diagnosis-Agents/README.md

 # PsyCo-Agents
-Official implementation for our NeurIPS 2025 paper
+Implementation of “From Medical Records to Diagnostic Dialogues: A Clinically-Grounded Framework for Psychiatric Comorbidity”
-**“From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity”**
+*Research paper under review.*

 ---

 ## ⚠️ Update
 The EMR dataset **PsyCoProfile** and the diagnostic dialogue dataset **PsyCoTalk** have successfully passed institutional ethics review and are now available on Hugging Face.
-You can access them at: [https://huggingface.co/datasets](https://huggingface.co/datasets)
+You can access them at: [[https://huggingface.co/datasets](https://huggingface.co/datasets)](https://huggingface.co/datasets/TianXiWan/PsycoData)

 ---